 ‘No’ means there is much more work to do here to understand what the project is trying to achieve.
 Projects should have objectives that result in clearly defined outputs and benefits.

-Action if the answer is No: Ask the project sponsor to hold a workshop on defining this and providing ultimate clarity for everyone.
+Action if they aren’t clear: Ask the project sponsor to hold a workshop on defining this and providing ultimate clarity for everyone.
 Or if they know it but haven’t documented it, write a paragraph – no need for lengthy meetings if everyone sort of knows but hasn’t seen it on paper.

-Is there a high level project plan?
-It’s probably a few coloured boxes in an Excel spreadsheet saying which month or quarter you are expecting to work on each phase within the project, aligned to the major tranches of work.
+You might find a project schedule.
+It’s probably a few colored boxes in an Excel spreadsheet saying which month or quarter you are expecting to work on each phase within the project, aligned to the major tranches of work.